GEONOTE : Record Producer. Structural Importer. One Export Ceiling.

 IV.
 The Export Ceiling

-EIA data shows US crude exports rising from under one million barrels per day in 2016 — the year following the lifting of the four-decade crude export ban — to approximately five million barrels per day today.
+EIA data shows US crude exports rising from under one million barrels per day in 2016 — the year following the lifting of the four-decade crude export ban — to approximately four million barrels per day before the war, and to a record 6.44 million barrels per day in the week ending 24 April 2026.
 The trend is accurate.
 The inference it invites — that exports can scale further to compensate for Hormuz-sourced shortfalls — does not survive contact with the infrastructure.
 Growth since 2016 reflected two things: the removal of a legal constraint and incremental investment in terminal capacity.
 Both are now exhausted.
 The ceiling that follows is not a production problem.
 It is a water’s edge problem.

 Four offshore deepwater VLCC loading terminals are under construction along the Gulf Coast: SPOT, developed by Enterprise Products; Texas GulfLink, by Sentinel Midstream; Blue Marlin, by Energy Transfer; and Bluewater Texas, by Phillips 66.
 These are the facilities that would resolve the water’s edge problem and transform the US Gulf Coast into a genuine VLCC export hub.
 The earliest of the four is projected to reach first cargo in 2027.
 Most arrive in 2028 or 2029.
 Their combined capacity will matter enormously — in three to five years.